mainmatter/playbook/src/project-procedure/digital-products/README.md

   solve with it?
 - What previous experience do they have in relation to the product?
 - What will make the solution appealing and valuable for them?
+- What makes them unique compared to the other personas?

 These users are then grouped by related concepts and patterns that emerge from the answers to these questions.
 Each of the resulting clusters constitutes a persona that is given a name so it can be easily referred to and described with its main characteristics in a persona document (aiming for about one page per persona).

+It is vital that personas are not defined once and then forgotten, but rather that they are brought to the table on a daily basis.
+Make each persona memorable, associating them with characteristics of a real person such an image, name, age, and a catchy description that summarizes their world view.
+Another way of integrating personas further into our daily work is by [segmenting analytics data using personas ](<https://www.nngroup.com/articles/analytics-persona-segment/>).

 ## Product Design